albertocubeddu/extensionOS/README.md

 -  Plasmo -> The Framework
 -  Groq -> Extra credits

 # Changelog

 0.0.3 (not-release)

-- Changed the datastructure to allow a more abstract way to
+-  Changed the datastructure to achieve a clearer and more abstract way to call functions
+-  Function to clean the datastructure to adapt to chrome.contextMenus.CreateProperties
+-  use "side_" as hack to open the sidebar.
+WHY: The sidebar.open doesn't work after we call the storage.get
+-

    0.0.2

 -  How to install and start polishing the repository

    0.0.1

 -  Check the demo video